ARWL2016/nightlife/README.md

 - make controller syntax consistent

 #### Bugs:
+- logout does not clear localstorage
 - hours not always displaying
 - all events deleting at once
+- local storage set item should be wrapped in try / catch
+- results categories weirdly formatted

 #### Google Places API